 A Secretary Yellen Crypto Tax Shouldn’t Worry Investors

 The rumor mill was aflutter after talk of a so-called Janet Yellen crypto tax surfaced.
-The slippery-slope news rose after some details of the Biden Administration’s tax plan were revealed.
-President Biden’s American Family Plan is projected to include a sizable increase in the top federal tax rate on long-term capital gains and qualifying dividends.
-So, certainly crypto investors were next on the chopping block… Right?
+The slippery-slope news arose after some details of the Biden administration’s tax plan were revealed.
+President Biden’s American Families Plan is projected to include a sizable increase in the top federal tax rate on long-term capital gains and qualifying dividends.
+So certainly crypto investors are next on the chopping block… right?

-This little rumor didn’t just come and go without notice though.
+This little rumor didn’t just come and go without notice, though.
 Obviously, some of the HODL tribe turned coat and went the way of SODL.
 And the price of Bitcoin went tumbling.
 Before the start of its recovery, it fell as much as 15%.
 And it definitely became a news item.
-Global Equities Strategist of Jefferies, Christopher Wood told The Economic Times that comments from Yellen revel a, “remarkable lack of knowledge about crypto and, even worse, a lack of intellectual curiosity.”
+Christopher Wood, global head of equity strategy at Jefferies, told The Economic Times that comments from Yellen revel a “remarkable lack of knowledge about crypto and, even worse, a lack of intellectual curiosity.”

-And to be fair, Yellen does make a good boogie woman for the crypto crowd.
+And to be fair, Yellen does make a good boogeywoman for the crypto crowd.
 She’s in a powerful position.
 And she’s made it pretty clear she’s none too keen on cryptocurrencies.

 She’s referred to them as a “growing problem.”
 She told CBC that their speculative nature means that Bitcoin could end badly for some.
-Yellen had bashed crypto as an “extremely inefficient” way to conduct transactions.
-And dating back a few years, she was even more blunt.
-“I will just say outright I am not a fan.”
+Yellen has bashed crypto as an “extremely inefficient” way to conduct transactions.
+And dating back a few years, she was even blunter.
+“I will just say outright I am not a fan,” she said then.

 The Yellen Crypto Tax: Not Coming to a Transaction Near You

-The Internal Revenue Service stepped up enforcement of tax collection on crypto sales a few years ago.
+The IRS stepped up enforcement of tax collection on crypto sales a few years ago.
 You can check out this riveting read from the IRS here.
 Or you can just take our word for it that the agency began asking crypto investors to disclose transactions on their 2019 tax returns.
 And that remains where things stand.
-Anyone that has “received, sold, sent, exchanged or otherwise acquired any financial interest in any digital currency” is supposed to report it to the IRS.
+Anyone who has “received, sold, sent, exchanged or otherwise acquired any financial interest in any digital currency” is supposed to report it to the IRS.
 We’ll just leave that there for you to think about…

 Not How Tax Law Is Made

 Tax code is written by Congress.
-Alterations are made by the introduction of a formal Act and are voted upon and often amended before passage.
-And then the it is signed into law by the president.
+Alterations are made through the introduction of a formal act and are voted upon and often amended before passage.
+And then the bill is signed into law by the president.
 All of which takes months – even when all parties are in agreement.

 Once all of that takes place, it’s then up to the IRS to implement tax laws.
-While Congress sets the rules, it’s up to the IRS to explain and implement how they are applied to various situations.
-So, a Yellen crypto tax isn’t just going to sneak up on anybody.
+While Congress makes the rules, it’s up to the IRS to explain them and determine how they are applied to various situations.
+So a Yellen crypto tax isn’t just going to sneak up on anybody.

 The Biden Administration Isn’t an Enemy of Crypto… Yet

 As a cabinet member and the principal economic advisor to President Biden, the secretary of the treasury plays a critical role in helping shape economic policy.
-So, has talk of a Yellen crypto tax come up in closed conversations?
-It’s not out of the realm of possibilities.
-But there are more voices in the room than just Sec.
-Yellen.
+So has talk of a Yellen crypto tax come up in closed conversations?
+It’s not out of the realm of possibility.
+But there are more voices in the room than just Secretary Yellen’s.

-The Securities and Exchange Commission’s (SEC) Commissioner Hester Peirce has a notoriously favorable view of crypto.
-However, SEC chair Gary Gensler has a more nuanced approach.
+SEC Commissioner Hester Peirce has a notoriously favorable view of crypto.
+However, SEC Chairman Gary Gensler has a more nuanced approach.
 He’s described blockchain technology as an “innovative irritant.”
 But he’s also been clear that he thinks it’s a catalyst for change.

-Out of all if this, the frustrating aspect here is that the Biden Administration has yet to tip its hand.
+Out of all of this, the frustrating aspect is that the Biden administration has yet to show its hand.
 We really don’t know how or if increased regulation will take place.
 But at least there won’t be a massive 80% Yellen crypto tax.

-If you’d like to keep up-to-date on crypto and how the government might try to start meddling in it, we suggest signing up for Manward Financial Digest.
+If you’d like to keep up to date on crypto and on how the government might try to start meddling in it, we suggest signing up for Manward Financial Digest.
 Founder Andy Snyder has been keeping an ever-watchful eye on the crypto market for ages.
 He’s proven to be extremely deft at figuring out the difference between a phony and the real deal.
 And that goes for investing strategies of all kinds.